高校生向けの探究型サイエンスページ Inquiry-based science page for high school students

 単純ではありません。5花には重なり型もあり、7花には重なり型と角の変形型があります。今回の観測例の8花は、角の裂開による形成と解釈されています。

-このページの根拠 Sources behind this page
+このページの根拠 What this page is based on